Joolace/LeafLentor/README.md

 I'm actively developing and improving this plugin.
 If you need assistance or have feature requests, please reach out!

 Your support helps me dedicate more time to this project.

+NOTE: It's the first wordpress plugin I've made, I'm still a beginner, I'm not yet very expert in php and js.
+I uploaded this plugin to GitHub to get some help from the community.